mofasseraber/mofasseraber/README.md

 <br>
 <br>
 - Hi, I’m @mofasseraber
-- I’m interested in Data Analytics and web development
+- I’m interested in Data Analytics and Backend Development
-- I’m fluent in R and SQL.
+- Fluent in R and SQL.
-- I also use spreadsheet and Tableau for data visualization.
+- Has knowledge in spreadsheet and Tableau for data cleaning and data visualization
 - You can reach me at "abermofasser@gmail.com"
 <br>
 ✌